mattnigh/hail_to_the_chief/README.md

 ### 🏢 Start to get depth in your Organization
 - Review the different areas you and your Principal think you can impact the most as proxy (after 90-120 days)
-- **Idea:** What are the low context needed, but painful areas you could assist with optimizing
+- **Idea:** What are the low context needed, but painful areas you could assist with optimizing.
+Examples of low context areas might be hiring,
 - Select one to two of these areas and begin supporting (and replacing) your Principal
 - This should be a significant investment of your time (writing documentation, coordinating, building relationships, etc)
 - Set informal time to build your relationship with your Principal (virtual lunches, meeting during offsites, etc)

+### 🏢 Start to get meaningful breadth in your Organization
+- Review/edit Princpal's LT strategic documents (planning, communications, proposals, etc)
+- Define smallish/medium areas of contribution you can begin immediately within those (or across)

-### 📆 Process: How-to create a Rhythm of Business (RoB)
+### 📆 MVP Process: Creating a Rhythm of Business (RoB)
 - List what is needed by HR and compliance (annual reviews, increases, etc)
 - List what is needed from your org in the finance cycle (budget reviews/submissions, vendor spend, etc)
 - List what is needed to lead and communicate to your org (town halls, AMAs, etc)